 The standards staff shall establish a ballot pool during the first 30 days of the first 45-day formal comment period.
 The standards staff shall post the proposed standard, its implementation plan, VRFs, and VSLs and shall send a notice to every entity in the Registered Ballot Body to provide notice that there is a new or revised standard proposed for approval and to solicit participants for the associated ballot pool.
 All members of the Registered Ballot Body are eligible to join each ballot pool to vote on a new or revised reliability standard and its implementation plan.
-Members who join the ballot pool to vote on the new or revised standard and its implementation plan are automatically entered into the ballot pool to pool to pool to vote on the new or revised standard and its implementation plan are automatically entered into the ballot pool to po
+Members who join the ballot pool to vote on the new or revised standard and its implementation plan are automatically entered into the ballot pool to participate in the non-binding poll of the associated VRFs and VSLs.